-The associate and baccalaureate degrees are designed to prepare the undergraduate student academically for careers in administration, criminal justice, criminology, law enforcement, probation and parole, and public safety.
+The associate and baccalaureate degrees are designed to prepare the undergraduate student academically for careers in administration, criminal justice, criminology, law enforcement, probation and parole, public safety, legal studies, and non-profit social justice organizations.
 The Criminology and Criminal Justice major emphasizes the development of knowledge, critical thinking, as well as oral and written communication skills.
 Students are encouraged to examine the American justice system pertaining to its function, equality, and effectiveness from social, ethical, and political perspectives.

 The skills and competencies for the program student learning outcomes are developed and assessed in the courses and are known as Student Learning Outcomes.
 These are part of all syllabi.
 The specific program learning outcomes are cumulative in nature and assessed at the end of the program in CCJ 490.
 This is a capstone course that collaboratively explores the relationship between the core and elective Criminology and Criminal Justice courses for students majoring in Criminology and Criminal Justice.
-This course guides students toward developing an understanding of the interrelationship of course material and professional expectations.
-Students complete a Likert survey that examines the relationship between the field of Criminology and Criminal Justice and the five Marianist values.
-At the end of the course students sit for a Criminology and Criminal Justice program Comprehensive Exam that covers all CCJ course content.
+This course guides students toward developing an understanding of the interrelationship between course material and professional expectations.

 Federal Law Enforcement Recommended Courses:

 Federal law enforcement agencies are more specialized than other law enforcement agencies in their recruitment requirements.
 Hence, students interested in pursuing a career in federal law enforcement should consider elective courses in business, including the following courses: AC 201, AC 202, AC 306, FIN 301, and BU 362.

 Recommended Minor/s: Forensic Science, Psychology, and Data Science